zain-x/container/mdContainer/js/Challenges/Data Structures/Stack&Queue/Min-Stack.md

 6. Merge your branch into the `main`.

-7. Submit the link to your pull request in the submission field.
+7. Submit the link of your pull request in the submission field.